saivojjala/Edge-Detection/README.md

 # Edge-Detection
 This repository contains the code for Edge Detection in Images using CUDA.

+To find the edges we apply the Sobel Operator.
+The Sobel Operator calculates the gradient magnitude and direction at each pixel using a two 3x3 matrices, one for detecting vertical edges and the other for horizontal edges.
+By applying the Sobel operator, the image is transformed into a representation where edges are emphasized, and other areas are suppressed.

 To use the code run the following commands:
 ```sh
 $ git clone https://github.com/saivojjala/Edge-Detection.git